lukaszmakuch/rosmaro-snabbdom-ticket-vending-machine/video_plan.md

 The zones are selected in the first step.

 There are two possible choices: all zones or just the first one.

-Then, we ask the customer to choose a tariff: the regular one of the one for students.

-In most of he cases, the order is done.
-We show a screen with a “thank you” message that, when closed, allows to place a new order.

-However, if the customer ordered a student ticket valid in all zones, there’s an additional step asking about the means of transport they want to use: all of them or just the buses.

 # reading - end